 Maine: Longfellow Books

 If you’re looking for the quintessential used bookstore, take a trip to Longfellow Books in Portland.
 It has that well-worn, messy-but-cozy atmosphere that’s perfect for digging through the sale bins to find a book (or two!) on a budget.
-And if you’re wondering what makes old books smell so amazing, here’s the explanation.
+And if you’re wondering what makes old books smell so amazing, there’s actually a reason behind it.

 Maryland: Ivy Bookshop

 “Ask and you shall receive” seems to be the motto at the Ivy Bookshop in Baltimore, where you’re welcome to browse freely (without being interrupted or bothered), but, if you do want recommendations or have questions, the warm and knowledgeable staff is always willing to help.
-Speaking of recommendations, this is the official list of the books everyone needs to read in their lifetime.
+Speaking of recommendations, this is the official list of the books to read before dying.

 Massachusetts: Porter Square Books